RazvanBerbece/Aztebot/README.md

 This project will employ CI/CD through the use of GitHub Actions and (probably?)
 Microsoft Azure.

 ## CI
 Continuous integration will be implemented through a workflow script which sets up a Go environment and then runs the internal logic tests on all pull request and pushes to main.
+The workflow file for CI can be seen in [test.yml](.github/workflows/test.yml).

 ## CD
-The continuous deployment process has not been determined yet.
+Continuous deployment will be implemented through a workflow script which builds all the project artifacts and pushes them to Google Cloud on pushes to the main branch.
+The workflow file for CD can be seen in [deploy.yml](.github/workflows/deploy.yml).

 # Contribution Guide
 ## Folder Structure